Ella, Sri Lanka Travel Guide

 Ella is small.
 One main street.
 A train track cutting through town.
 Mist rolling over green hills by late afternoon.
 That’s it.
 And yet you’ll remember it long after you leave.

 You come here for the views, the hikes, the train ride, and the slower pace.
 You stay because it feels easy.
-As of February 2026, Ella remains one of the most visited hill-country towns in Sri Lanka.
-Tourism numbers across Sri Lanka crossed 2 million arrivals again in 2025, according to the Sri Lanka Tourism Development Authority, and Ella sits near the top of every traveler’s list.
+In 2026, Ella remains one of the most visited hill-country towns in Sri Lanka.

 Here’s what you need to know before you go.